sadaf-mahmoudi96/Create-Plots/README.md

 * Histogram

-The plots can be overlapping:
+The plots can be overlaying:

 ```python
 import matplotlib.pyplot as plt